Telerik-Verified-Plugins/WKWebView/README.md

 $ cordova prepare
 ```

-No need for anything else!
+No need for anything else - you can now open the project in XCode 6 if you like.

 ## 4. Credits
 This plugin was inspired by the hard work of the Apache Cordova team [(and most notably Shazron)](https://github.com/shazron/WKWebViewFIleUrlTest).